mpi4py/mpi4py-fft/docs/source/introduction.rst

 The :class:`.mpifft.PFFT` class is the major entry point for most users.
-It is a highly configurable class, which under the hood distributes large dataarrays and performs any type of transform, along any axis of a multidimensional array.
+It is a highly configurable class, which under the hood distributes large dataarrays and performs any type of transform, along any axes of a multidimensional array.

 The :mod:`.pencil` module is responsible for global redistributions through MPI.
 However, this module is rarely used on its own, unless one simply needs to do